Mayor of London: Boris Johnson

 In January 2013, he appointed journalist Andrew Gilligan as the first Cycling Commissioner for London.
 In March 2013, Johnson announced £1 billion of investment in infrastructure to make cycling safer in London, including a 15 mi East to West segregated 'Crossrail for bikes'.

-At the General Election of 7 May 2015, Johnson was elected MP for Uxbridge and Ruislip South, He continued to serve as mayor until the mayoral election in May 2016, when Sadiq Khan was elected.
+At the general election of 7 May 2015, Johnson was elected MP for Uxbridge and South Ruislip, He continued to serve as mayor until the mayoral election in May 2016, when Sadiq Khan was elected.

-Sadiq Khan
+Sir Sadiq Khan

-Sadiq Khan introduced the 'bus hopper' fare on TfL buses, which allows passengers to board a second bus within one hour for the same fare.
-Under Khan, paper and coin cash transactions became obsolete and the Oyster system was expanded to include debit and credit cards.
+Sir Sadiq Khan introduced the 'bus hopper' fare on TfL buses, which allows passengers to board a second bus within one hour for the same fare.
+Under Khan, paper, coin and cash transactions became obsolete.
+The Oyster system was expanded to include debit and credit cards.
 This initiative was started under his predecessor, Johnson.

 Upon election, Khan outlined a vision to make London the "greenest city" by investing in walking and cycling infrastructure while reducing polluting vehicles.
 In 2019, the "Ultra Low Emission Zone" scheme was launched which taxes highly polluting vehicles in its covered territory.
 London declared itself the world's first "National Park City" (effective from July 2019), reflecting its unusually high amount of green space for a city of its size.

 Extended term

 The Government postponed all elections due in May 2020, including for the mayor of London, for one year due to the COVID-19 pandemic.
 Khan had therefore served a term in office of five years rather than four, which ended in May 2021.
-He was re-elected in 2021 for a further four-year term, defeating the Conservative candidate Shaun Bailey.
+He was re-elected in 2021 for a shortened three-year term, defeating the Conservative candidate Shaun Bailey.